Akaflieg-Freiburg/enroute/index.markdown

     excerpt: "**Enroute Flight Navigation** is 100% open source, and fully non-commercial.
 [We do not collect your data.](/enroute/privacy)"
 ---

-**Enroute Flight Navigation** is a free flight navigation app for Android and other devices.
+**Enroute Flight Navigation** is an award-winning flight navigation app for Android and other devices.
 Designed to be simple, functional and elegant, it takes the stress out of your next flight.
-The program has been written by flight enthusiasts, as a project of [Akaflieg Freiburg](https://akaflieg-freiburg.de), a flight club based in Freiburg, Germany.
+The program is free.
+It has been written by flight enthusiasts, as a project of [Akaflieg Freiburg](https://akaflieg-freiburg.de), a flight club based in Freiburg, Germany.

 {% include feature_row %}